-Find out how our work has an impact on girls and young women across England and Wales.
+Find out how our work makes a difference for girls and young women across England and Wales.

 Founded by Mary Townsend, GFS has a proud history of supporting girls and women since 1875